-According to the service-dominant logic, value is always co-created: the supplier contributes to value creation by making a value proposition, and the customer actualises the value by using what is offered to them (Vargo et al. 2008).
-In some cases, the customer can also be involved in co-production, which refers to user participation in the creation of the core offering of the firm, e.g. through shared inventiveness, co-design or shared production (Lusch & Vargo 2006).
-In other words, customers may actually co-create the value proposition proposed by other actors.
+According to SDL, value is always co-created: the supplier contributes to value creation by making a value proposition, and the customer actualises the value by using what is offered to them (Vargo and Lusch, 2008b, Gummesson, 2007).
+In some cases, the customer is involved in co-production, which refers to user participation in the creation of the core offering of the firm, e.g. through shared inventiveness, co-design or shared production (Lusch and Vargo, 2006).
+In other words, customers may actually co-create the value proposition itself.
 Wikström (1996, p.
 10) views co-production as 'buyer-seller social interaction and adaptability with a view to attaining further value'.
 In co-production exchanges, "interaction between the parties should generate more value than a traditional transaction process, during which seller and buyer meet briefly, exchange finished products and services and then go their separate ways" (Wikström, 1996, p.
 10).
-Co-created exchanges provide opportunities for suppliers to customize their offering (Payne et al. 2008), and gain a more extensive role in the customer's value process by influencing the way customers integrate offerings with their own resources (Grönroos 2008).
+Co-created exchanges provide opportunities for suppliers to customize their offering (Payne et al., 2008), and gain a more extensive role in the customer's value process by influencing the way customers integrate offerings with their own resources (Grönroos, 2008).

-Extant literature emphasises the role of customers shifting from passive recipients to active formulators and coordinators of value (Ostrom et al. 2010, Prahalad & Ramaswamy 2000, Prahalad & Ramaswamy 2004, Ramirez 1999, Hoyer et al. 2010).
-This makes an "actor-to-actor" view more suitable for value-creation contexts: as it is not a question of the supplier making a value proposition and the customer making use of the offering, but reciprocal relationships where all actors make and use value propositions, or even co-design them.
-Participation in such co-production may even be an important source of value-in-use in itself, as is evident for instance in the contexts of customer-led brand communities (Schau et al. 2009), virtual environments (Nambisan & Baron 2009), and open source product development (Rowley et al. 2007).
+Extant literature emphasises the role of customers shifting from passive recipients to active formulators and coordinators of value (Ostrom et al., 2010, Prahalad and Ramaswamy, 2000, Prahalad and Ramaswamy, 2004b, Ramirez, 1999, Hoyer et al., 2010).
+This makes an "actor-to-actor" view more suitable for value co-creation contexts: as it is not a question of the supplier making a value proposition and the customer making use of the offering, but reciprocal relationships where all actors make and use value propositions, or even co-design them.
+Participation in such activities may even be an important source of value-in-use in itself, evident in the contexts of customer-led brand communities (Schau et al., 2009), virtual environments (Nambisan and Baron, 2009), and open source product development (Rowley et al., 2007).

-However, responding to customers' willingness to be active participants requires reciprocity from firms.
+However, responding to customer willingness to co-create requires reciprocity from firms.
 The importance of knowledge as an exchangeable commodity and the need for sharing of resources between firm and customer is central to S-D Logic and value co-creation (Maglio & Spohrer, 2008; Prahalad, 2004; Vargo & Lusch, 2004).
 Prahalad and Ramaswamy (2004a, 2004b) argue that firms can facilitate customer involvement in the co-creation process through extensive Dialogue, granting Access, making them share the Risk, and providing Transparency for their actions (DART).
 It is through these 'building blocks' (Prahalad & Ramaswamy, 2004a, p.
 4) that enable a company to engage more effectively with consumers as co-creators.
 The DART model challenges firms to break out of traditional roles of firms and customers and provide more meaningful opportunities for customers to engage as equal partners. in the value co-creation process 'enabling both joint problem definition and problem solving' (Prahalad & Ramaswamy, 2004b, p.
 9).